rust-lang/rfcs/text/0000-cfg_attr-multiple-attrs.md

 ## Warning When Zero Attributes

 This RFC allows `#[cfg_attr(predicate)]`.
 This is so that macros can generate it.
-Having it in the source text emits a warning.
+Having it in the source text emits an `unused_attributes` warning.

 ## Attribute Syntax Opportunity Cost